Perioral dermatitis: Pathophysiology

 The pathophysiology of perioral dermatitis is related to disease of the hair follicle, as is now included in the ICD-11, due to be finalized in 2018.
 Lip licker's dermatitis or perioral irritant contact dermatitis due to lip-licking is considered a separate disease categorized under irritant contact dermatitis due to saliva.

 Perioral dermatitis is frequently histologically similar to rosacea, with the two conditions overlapping considerably.
 There is a lymphohistiocytic infiltrate with perifollicular localization and marked granulomatous inflammation.
 Occasionally, perifollicular abscesses may be present when pustules and papules are the dominant clinical findings.

 There is a possible discovery of new information that perioral dermatitis develops due to damage to the skin barrier in the facial area, which may lead to the patient's skin becoming exposed to both internal and external factors that contribute to the development of perioral dermatitis.

 Diagnosis

-A diagnosis of perioral dermatitis is typically made based on the characteristics of the rash.
-A skin biopsy is usually not required to make the diagnosis, but can be helpful to rule out other skin diseases that may resemble perioral dermatitis.
+A diagnosis of perioral dermatitis is typically made based on the rash's characteristics.
+A skin biopsy is usually not required to make the diagnosis, but it can be helpful to rule out other skin diseases that may resemble perioral dermatitis.
 Extended patch testing may also be useful to rule out allergic contact causes.
 If the skin biopsy shows signs of other components such as bacteria, the healthcare workers can do further lab testing, such as culture or other tests like a diascopy.

 Other skin diseases that may resemble perioral dermatitis include: